-Vietnam Air Services Company (VASCO): VASCO is owned by Vietnam Airlines and began operating in 1987 with aerial photography and geological survey flights.
+Vietnam Air Services Company (VASCO): is owned by Vietnam Airlines and began operating in 1987 with aerial photography and geological survey flights.
 The airline expanded into providing passenger services in 2004 and has nine domestic routes.
-VASCO currently operates five ATR72 aircrafts, with average fleet age of 13 years and with a 3% domestic market share.
+VASCO currently operates 5 ATR72 aircraft, with average fleet age of 13 years and with a 3% domestic market share.

 Vietnam has 22 airports, of which 10 are international and 12 are domestic.
 Airports Corporation of Vietnam (ACV), the largest airport operator in Vietnam with 95.4 percent state-owned shares, currently manages and operates a network of 21 airports throughout the country.
 Van Don Airport is the first private airport in the country, built and operated by Sun Group.

-The total designed capacity of airports in Vietnam is 89.8 million passengers annualy, while the volume of passengers through airports in 2019 was 116 million, which caused great pressure on management, safety issues, and flight delays in key airport hubs like Tan Son Nhat (HCMC) and Noi Bai (Hanoi).
+The total designed capacity of airports in Vietnam was 91 million passengers annually, while the volume of passengers through airports in 2019 was 116 million, which caused great pressure on management, safety issues, and flight delays in key airport hubs like Tan Son Nhat (HCMC) and Noi Bai (Hanoi).

-Anticipated airport infrastructure investments, upgradese, and expansions in the time period between 2021-2030 are as follow:
+Anticipated airport infrastructure investments and expansions in the period between 2021-2030 are as follows:

 - New USD 490mn- 20mpa T3 terminal at Noi Bai International Airport and T2 expansion plan.

 - New construction of Phan Thiet, Sa Pa, Quang Tri, Lai Chau airports: under investors selection for construction by 2023.